tighten/easy-embeddable-polls/README.md

 ### Request Payload

-Both components work by sending a simple payload with a single `answer` key to your specified endpoint.
+Both components work by sending a payload with a single `answer` key to your specified endpoint.
 The value is either a string (if the user chose a single answer) or an array (if the user chose multiple answers).
 Below are some examples:

 ```
 {
-  answer: 'wheat_bread'
+  answer: 'Starburst'
 }
 ```

 ```
 {
   answer: [
-    'wheat_bread',
+    'Skittles',
-    'sourdough_bread',
+    'Starburst',
   ]
 }
 ```